 Acknowledging the need for a Risk Management plan and the long term benefits it can bring to the organisation and the industry in which you operate in will help you to communicate the plan to the wider team as you progress.
 Understanding what a Risk Management plan is will be key to its design and ultimately to its success when implemented throughout the organisation.

 2. Communicate the plans for a Risk Management program to all staff

 Communication is the key to successful change.
 Consistent, relevant and timely communication to all stakeholders within the organisation will be crucial to achieving buy-in when the program is being designed, implemented and when feedback is sought.

 3. Educate staff in Risk Management in ways they can understand and with examples they can relate to

 Communication and education go hand-in-hand.
-It is not enough to tell staff that a Risk Management Program is being implemented, you need to educate them on what it involves, how they will be impacted and the benefits it will bring to the organisation operationally and strategically.
+It is not enough to tell staff that a Risk Management plan is being implemented, you need to educate them on what it involves, how they will be impacted and the benefits it will bring to the organisation operationally and strategically.

 4. Work with all department and teams to develop a Risk Management Framework that is suitable for the organisation

-When designing a Risk Management Program, involving members from all levels of the organisation will be key to its effectiveness and longevity.
-Rather than taking a helicopter view of the organisation, deep dive into the different areas of the business and incorporate these into the program.
+When designing a Risk Management plan, involving members from all levels of the organisation will be key to its effectiveness and longevity.
+Rather than taking a helicopter view of the organisation, deep dive into the different areas of the business and incorporate these into the plan.
 This can be done by setting up cross-departmental teams and working groups.
 Working with cross-departmental teams will also play an integral part to the buy-in levels when implemented.
 Be sure to take into account regulations, organisation goals, resources and skills available both internally and externally.

 5. Encourage a culture of accountability and transparency throughout the organisation at all times